 The significant word

-So which is the most significant word?
+So, having given you time to think about it, and a little prompting to consider the sentence, let us return to the question with which I began – which is the most significant word in this sentence?
 Having developed in one’s mind the above picture, where do we go from here?

 A useful procedure is to remove words to see what difference it makes to the sentence.
 What happens when we remove the word ‘red’?
 Has it made any difference to the picture?
 Not much?
 Really?
 So what happens when you put it back in?
 Nothing?
 Not so.
 We now realise that there must be more than one car on this hill and only one of them is red!
 There may be ten cars but only one of them is red and it went down the hill.
 The picture is opening up.
 It does not say what the other car(s) did, but the exegete will carry this piece of information in mind when reading around the context.

 It is for lack of a sanctified imagination that unbelieving Bible critics think that there are contradictions in Scripture.
 They need to think more.